 Located at Oregon State University, the Western Regional Center to Enhance Food Safety is one of four US regional centers that were created to coordinate food safety training programs resulting from implementation of the Food Safety Modernization Act (FSMA).

-OSU was awarded a $1.2 million three-year grant from USDA-AFRI to establish the Western Regional Center to Enhance Food Safety.
-This Center will develop trainers to deliver FSMA-compliant training workshops targeted towards small- and medium-sized farms, beginning farmers, socially disadvantaged farmers, small processors, and small fresh fruit and vegetable merchant wholesalers affected by the FSMA guidelines.
-It will also deliver regional and stakeholder training and assistance programs and assess the impact of these programs.
-The University will partner with state and local governments, other western region universities, and community-based and non-government organizations.
-The programs at the Centers are coordinated through the National Coordination Center (International Food Protection Training Institute, Battle Creek, MI).
+In 2015, OSU was awarded a $1.2 million three-year grant from USDA-NIFA Food Safety Outreach Program to establish the Western Regional Center to Enhance Food Safety.
+The main focus of the Center is to develop and support trainers that deliver FSMA-related workshops targeted towards small- and medium-sized farms, beginning farmers, socially disadvantaged farmers, small processors, and small fresh fruit and vegetable merchant wholesalers affected by FSMA.

-The long-term goal is to improve food safety through training of a wide array of stakeholders across the western region of the U.S. The Western Regional Center to Enhance Food Safety includes cooperation and leadership from every Land-Grant University in Western regional states.
-Because of the diversity of crops and climate zones within the defined US Western Region, the project is divided into four Sub-Regions which encompass 13 states and 2 territories:
+The long-term goal of WRCEFS is to improve food safety through training of a wide array of stakeholders across the western region of the U.S. This is accomplished through cooperation and partnerships with Land-Grant universities in western regional states.
+Because of the diversity of crops and climate zones within the region, WRCEFS is divided into four sub-regions that encompass 13 states and two territories: